KaseiFR/modpack-helper/README.md

 # Modpack Helper

-Since Curse doesn't release any modpack installers for servers, this script aim to ease the deployement of modded Minecraft servers.
+Since Curse doesn't release any modpack installers for servers, this script aim to ease the deployment of modded Minecraft servers.

 It is not intended as a replacement for CurseClient or CurseVoice installer, nor any future product released by them.